streetwriters/notesnook-sync-server/README.md

 ## TODO Self-hosting

-**Note: Self-hosting the Notesnook Sync Server is not yet possible.
-We are working to enable full on-premise self hosting so stay tuned!**
+**Note: Self-hosting the Notesnook Sync Server is now possible, but without support.
+Documentation will be provided at a later date.
+We are working to enable full on-premise self-hosting, so stay tuned!**

 - [x] Open source the Sync server
 - [x] Open source the Identity server